MunroRaymaker/eventmanager-webapi/README.md

 ```

 There is no authentication, so all users can access the api.
-All configuration is located in appSettings.json and for logging, nlog.config.
+All configuration is located in `appSettings.json` and for logging `nlog.config`.

-There are some intentional delays in the the file QueuedWorkerService.
+There are some intentional delays in the file `QueuedWorkerService.cs`.
 This is to allow for querying the data before the processing takes place.
 Try adding some jobs, and then wait to see the results.
 Only one job a minute will be processed.
 If you want to change the delay go to appSettings.Development.json.

 ---